scalamolecule/molecule-admin/project/README.md

 Autowire:
 - passing `None` results in `InvalidInput: null`
 - default arguments only in interface, NOT in implementation!
-Otherwise causes weird compiler errors.
+Otherwise you'll get weird compiler errors.

 Molecule:
 - forgetting to add `update` after `assert(someValue)`